 Set a custom cropping extent for filters with no input image

 Once you have the output you need you can copy a code snippet to the clipboard to use in your own code.
-The output image can be saved as a PNG file, or you can share directly from the app using the standard MacOS sharing service.
+The output image can be saved to file, or you can share directly from the app using the standard MacOS sharing service.

 Toggle the filter on and off to compare the filtered image with the original